Smith's return sparks Mavericks past Pistons

 The Pistons were awful on the offensive end in the second half.
 They managed only 13 points in the third quarter and just 10 more halfway through the fourth to trail 96-76.

+“For the whole game, but especially the last three quarters, you had one team (Dallas) that played with a much higher level intensity, and a much higher level of offensive energy,” Pistons coach Stan Van Gundy said.
+“It was too much for us, we could not stand up to their energy and intensity.
+We didn’t bring that to the game.
+We got dominated.”

-Forward Anthony Tolliver led Detroit with 18 points, while Tobias Harris with 10 points and Drummond were the only other Pistons starters to score in double figures.
+Forward Anthony Tolliver led Detroit with 18 points.
+Tobias Harris with 10 points and Drummond were the only other Pistons starters to score in double figures.
 Stanley Johnson had 16 points and Ish Smith had 15 points off the bench.

+“They just played harder than we did,” Tolliver said.
+“They got into us from the very beginning.
+Even though we were hitting shots early and made it a game, we never built a sense of urgency on the defensive end.”

-NOTES: Pistons G Avery Bradley missed his third consecutive game due to a hip injury, and coach Stan Van Gundy said Bradley would be out for at least the next week. ...
+NOTES: Pistons G Avery Bradley missed his third consecutive game due to a hip injury, and coach Stan Van Gundy said Bradley would be out for at least the next week.
+Bradley will see a specialist on groin injuries, he told the Detroit Free Press. ...
 Detroit won the teams’ previous three meetings in Dallas. ...
 Pistons F Anthony Tolliver made his second start of the season. ...
 Dallas is 1-7 in games played without G Dennis Smith Jr., including 1-5 in his just-completed six-game absence caused by a hip injury. ...
 Mavericks F Dirk Nowitzki passed Kobe Bryant on the NBA’s all-time 3-pointers list Monday, and with two more Wednesday, he tied Chauncey Billups (1,830) for 12th place.